-China's most well known dissident writer and activist, Liu Xiaobo, has been imprisoned since December 2008, despite winning the 2010 Nobel Peace Prize and persistent calls by global leaders for his release.
-Served with an 11-year sentence for 'subverting state power', it seems unlikely that he will be freed before it expires in December 2019.
+China's most well known dissident writer and activist, Liu Xiaobo, was imprisoned in December 2008 with 11-year sentence for 'subverting state power', despite winning the 2010 Nobel Peace Prize and persistent calls by global leaders for his release.

 In 2008, Liu Xiaobo was a lead author of Charter 08, a petition calling for political reform and for China to commit to international human rights conventions.
 Published to coincide with the 60th anniversary of the United Nations Universal Declaration on Human Rights, it was inspired by the Charter 77 movement in the then Czechoslovakia.
 Over 350 journalists, academics and activists signed the petition.
 On 8 December 2008, just before the formal release of Charter 08, Liu Xiaobo was arrested.
 A year later, on 23 December 2009, he was brought before a court in Beijing accused of 'inciting subversion of state power'.
 Just three hours later he was sentenced to 11 years in prison.